Kylie Jenner Shaded By Tyga’s Ex Demi Rose In NSFW Pic

 A photo posted by Kylie (@kyliejenner) on

-It was rumored that Kylie Jenner has had butt implants, however, she said it was all down to her “chunkiness”.
+It was rumored that Kylie Jenner has had butt implants, however, she said it was all down to her “chunkiness.”
 “No a** implants,” she stated.
 “You know, I used to be 120 [pounds]… I was really skinny.
 Now I’m pushing, like, 136.
 But it’s all right, I like the chunkiness,” the Huffington Post has reported.

 As for her face, Kylie Jenner has always made clear that working with some of the best makeup artists gives her a chance to learn plenty of tricks to make her face look great without any invasive surgery.
 “Working with some of the best makeup artists has taught me a lot of amazing tricks to making me feel more confident and I can’t wait to share them with you guys.
 I swear there are things you can do to work on problem areas without having to think about plastic surgery.”